artsy/README/playbooks/running-lunch-and-learn.md

 ### Afterward

 Right after the talk, ask the speaker for their slides.
+Check to make sure it's okay for us to thank them on Twitter.
 Then take the speaker and a few folks out to lunch.
 Tataki is never a bad choice.
 Make sure to expense this meal.

 Later, Zoom.us will email you the video recording.
 Upload the video and the slides to the Artsy Engineering Dropbox folder and post a link to Slack.
 Send a pull request to the [Lunch and Learn docs][lal] that adds the speaker to